BergelsonLab/phonoclan/README.md

 single line, there will still only be a single %pho line following it.
 You should separate the multiple CHI phonetic transcriptions by a space.

+If your input file is 44_17_final.cha, the output will be called 44_17_with_pho.cha.

 #### extract %pho annotations: